j4nr0th/mfv2d/_sources/modules/_mfv2d.rst

 There is also a function to evaluate Legendre polynomials.
-This is intended to be used for computing projections on Legendre hierarchical basis.
+This is intended to be used for computing smoothness measures.
+These are used for refinement.

 .. autofunction:: compute_legendre

-For conversion of the Legendre basis coefficients into Legendre integral basis coefficients, the function :func:`legendre_l2_to_h1_coefficients` is provided.

-.. autofunction:: legendre_l2_to_h1_coefficients

 Basis